 The University of the Thai Chamber of Commerce's consumer confidence index fell to 44.7 in May 2021 from 46.0 a month earlier.
 This was the lowest reading since at least February 1999, amid the third wave of COVID-19 infections, with the government of Prime Minister Prayuth Chan-o-cha facing mounting criticism for its virus handling.
 The leader wants to vaccinate 70% of the population by the end of the year, but so far only about 4% of its 69 million people have received at least one dose.
 In Q4 2020, Southeast Asia's second-largest economy shrank by 4.2 percent yoy, slowing from a 6.4 percent plunge in Q3, due to efforts from the government and the central bank to mitigate the economic fallout from the pandemic. source: University of the Thai Chamber of Commerce

 Consumer Confidence in Thailand averaged 77.50 points from 1998 until 2021, reaching an all time high of 112.40 points in December of 2003 and a record low of 39.70 points in October of 1998.
 This page provides - Thailand Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Thailand Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-Consumer Confidence in Thailand is expected to be 83.70 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Thailand to stand at 83.00 in 12 months time.
-In the long-term, the Thailand Consumer Confidence is projected to trend around 82.90 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Thailand is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Consumer Confidence in Thailand to stand at 65.00 in 12 months time.
+In the long-term, the Thailand Consumer Confidence is projected to trend around 70.00 points in 2022, according to our econometric models.